Empress Huyan (Liu Yuan's wife)

-Empress Huyan (呼延皇后, personal name unknown) was an empress of the Xiongnu-led Chinese Han Zhao dynasty.
+Empress Huyan (呼延皇后, personal name unknown) was an empress of the Xiongnu-led Chinese Han-Zhao dynasty.
 She was the founding emperor Liu Yuan (Emperor Guangwen)'s first wife.

 The Huyans were likely a great clan of Xiongnu nobility, as Liu Yuan's mother was also named Huyan, making his wife likely a relative of his mother.
-There were also many Huyans who were important in Han Zhao's government.
+There were also many Huyans who were important in Han-Zhao's government.
 However, little is known about Empress Huyan herself, other than that when Liu Yuan declared himself Prince of Han in 304, he created her princess.
-Her father name was Huyan Yi (呼延翼).
+Her father's name was Huyan Yi.
 It was later implied that she was created empress sometime after he declared himself emperor in 307, although the date was not mentioned.
-She bore him at least one son, Liu He, who later became crown prince and emperor briefly.
-It is not known when she died, but she appeared to have been dead at least by 310, when Liu Yuan created his second empress, Empress Dan.
+They had at least one son, Liu He, who later became crown prince and emperor briefly.
+It is not known when she died, but she appeared to have been dead at least by 310, when Liu Yuan created his second empress, Empress Shan.